-A lease that transfers substantially all of the risks and rewards of ownership of a fixed asset to the lessee from the lessor.
+A lease that transfers substantially all of the risks and rewards of ownership of property, plant or equipment to the lessee from the lessor.
 Such a transfer of risks and rewards may be presumed to occur if at the inception of the lease the present value of the minimum lease payments, including any initial payment, amounts to substantially all of the fair value of the leased asset.